Erjigit-code/Erjigit-code/README.md

 ---

 ### 🌟 Current Projects:
-- [Project 1](https://github.com/Erjigit-code/toss_coin.git): A fun and interactive mobile application that simulates flipping a coin.
+- [Toss Coin](https://github.com/Erjigit-code/toss_coin.git): A fun and interactive mobile application that simulates flipping a coin.
 Users can choose between heads or tails, flip the coin, and see the result with a smooth animation.
 The application also allows users to track their record of heads or tails flips.
 Built with Flutter and Firebase for a seamless user experience.

 ---